Email Processing in Lua

 gen

-The MilterGenerator table used for generating special headers, such as X-Antivirus
+The MilterGenerator table used for generating custom headers, such as X-Antivirus

 spf

-The SPF table used for performing SPF checks of the sender
+The SPF table used for performing an SPF check of the sender

 Overridden metamethods: None

-The table represents the result returned by the smtp_hook function.
-It contains the descriptions of actions to be applied to the message being checked.
+The result returned by the smtp_hook function.
+Contains the descriptions of actions to be applied to the message being scanned.

 Field